2018 NCAA Division I FCS football season

 The 2018 NCAA Division I FCS football season, part of college football in the United States, was organized by the National Collegiate Athletic Association (NCAA) at the Division I Football Championship Subdivision (FCS) level.
 The FCS Championship Game was played on January 5, 2019, in Frisco, Texas.
-North Dakota State claimed its second consecutive FCS title, and seventh in eight years.
+North Dakota State claimed its second consecutive FCS title, and seventh in eight years, defeating Eastern Washington, 38-24.